 Trim is a magazine devoted to the history and culture of surfing around the world.
 Interns research and write articles, transcribe interviews, and are involved in the copyediting and design of the publication.
 Students with Hawaiian language skills are especially encouraged to apply, as some of the research involves Hawaiian-language materials.

-New Internships for F19 (business and governmental)
+New Internships for the academic year 19-20 (business, academic, and governmental)

 Becker Communications, Inc. is a full-service public relations agency with experience and expertise in event planning, marketing, corporate communications, government affairs, issue management, crisis communication and community relations.